How To Choose Your Best Website Domain Name

 If you own a yoga studio, then it might make sense to have a domain name like “www.[yourname]yoga.com” but never feel obligated to use Keywords in your domain name unless it fits your brand.
-It won’t make much of a different to Google.
+It won’t make much of a difference to Google.
 The main benefit of using a keyword is that when someone does a search, Google will highlight the term that was searched for in the search results see in the example below that the word “yoga” is featured in Bold on all the search results.
 This isn’t a huge benefit, just something to know about.

 Choose a Domain Name that Feels Good.

 At the end of the day, it’s got to be something that you’re proud to share with other people and to have represent your business.
-There are know tricks or tips or ways to “game the system” that will win over a name you’re proud to post all over the world.
+There are no tricks or tips or ways to “game the system” that will win over a name you’re proud to post all over the world.